MileHacker Logo

 Night Travel

-Avoid walking alone in poorly lit areas at night.
-Use reputable taxis or hotel-arranged transport after dark.
+Don't walk alone in dimly lit areas at night.
+Use reputable taxis or hotel-pre-arranged transport after dark.

 Cash Handling